loyjoy/academy/analytics/kpi/kpi.md

 SCREENTSHOT (funnel)

-+ **KPI - charts:** Here you can quickly see the performance of your experience over time and from which device is accessed.  </br>
++ **KPI - charts:** Here you can quickly see the performance of your experience over time and from which device it is accessed.  </br>

 SCREENSHOT (graph)